Knowing what is the difference between LLC and Corp Can Mean Less Liability When You Comply with the Rules.

 S and Corps go to how the IRS sees your corporation and LLC for tax purposes.
 Where, sole proprietors, partnerships etc go the legal issue of how to others look at your company – courts, customers, opponents to a lawsuit etc.

-For help forming an LLC in Colorado, forming corporation or more information about what does LLC mean in business, or S Corp vs LLC call our Denver business lawyers at 1-866-601-5518.
+For help creating an LLC vs corporation in Colorado, forming corporation or more information about what LLC stands for in law, or S Corp vs LLC call our Denver business lawyers at 1-866-601-5518.